ThomasIommi/bibliotheca/README.md

 # Bibliotheca

-Simply a project to store all my personal Angular libraries!
+Simply a project to store and share all my personal Angular libraries!

 ## Instructions